huggingface/huggingface_hub/docs/hub/adding-a-task.md

 The Hub allows users to filter models by a given task.
 In order to do this, you need to add the task to a couple of places and pick an icon for the task.

-1. Add the the repo type to `Types.ts`
+1. Add the task type to `Types.ts`

 In [interfaces/Types.ts](https://github.com/huggingface/huggingface_hub/blob/main/widgets/src/lib/interfaces/Types.ts), you need to do a couple of things